cmrnfaith/nft-collection-pipeline/smart-contract/README.md

 OpenSea will automatically pick up transfers on your contract.
 You can visit an asset by going to `https://opensea.io/assets/CONTRACT_ADDRESS/TOKEN_ID`.

 To load all your metadata on your items at once, visit [https://opensea.io/get-listed](https://opensea.io/get-listed) and enter your address to load the metadata into OpenSea!
-You can even do this for the Rinkeby test network if you deployed there, by going to [https://rinkeby.opensea.io/get-listed](https://rinkeby.opensea.io/get-listed).
+You can even do this for the Goerli test network if you deployed there, by going to [https://goerli.opensea.io/get-listed](https://goerli.opensea.io/get-listed).

 ### Troubleshooting